-- to build and sustain an active international professional community, united by a commitment to qualifications and standards that foster excellence, relevance and esteem and the delivery of benefits to society
+- to build and sustain an active international professional community, united by a commitment to qualifications and standards that foster excellence and the delivery of benefits to society

-- to engage with others to promote the development, understanding and use of chemical engineering and the appreciation of its importance
+- to engage with others to promote the development, understanding of chemical engineering and an appreciation of its importance

-- to provide support and services to individuals, employers and others at all career stages who contribute to the practice and application of chemical engineering.
+- to provide support and services to individuals, employers and others who contribute to improving the practice and application of chemical engineering

-- to enable chemical engineers to interact and communicate with each other and with other disciplines
+- to enable chemical engineers to communicate effectively with each other and with other disciplines

-To support these aims we operate as an effective, efficient and responsive organization, providing leadership and exemplifying good practice as well as complying with our obligations as a charitable body.
+To support these aims, we operate as an effective, efficient and responsive organisation, providing leadership and demonstrating good practice as well as complying with our obligations as a charitable organisation.

-For more information about IChemE, download our latest annual review or contact IChemE Director of policy and communications, Andy Furlong.
+For more information about IChemE, download our latest annual review or contact IChemE Director of communications and brand development, Andy Furlong.